ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 2. They don't know if people will pay for the offering

 ## Signs you're product and company are not ready for prime time:
-    - You can't articulate the problem
+1. You can't articulate the problem
-    - You don't understand the market
+2. You don't understand the market
+3. It requires a lot of events to be true that are unlikely or have low probability.
+4.

     - An exercise in segmentation:
     What are the unique attributes of your potential customer base?
     Thius is an area where people get extremely wrong.